saipranay47/Dapp-template/README.md

 ```bash
 npx hardhat run scripts/deploy.js --network localhost
 ```
-connect your metamask to the local network.
+connect your metamask to the local network and you are good to go 🎉.